9 reasons why you need to find your single mum tribe

 There is no “normal” family unit these days.
 My daughter has friends whose mums and dads are together, separated, and divorced.
 She has friends with two mums and friends with one mum and no dad on the scene.
 Anything is “normal” which is great, however, it is still more common for children to have a mum and dad who are together; particularly when children are young.
 I love the fact that my daughter spends time with all her friends and sees all sorts of “normal”.
 And when she is around other kids that have a family unit like hers, it normalises her situation for her.
 My daughter doesn’t know any different.
 Her father lives in another city, and she doesn’t bat an eyelid when she asks why we can’t see her friend (let’s call her Jane) on a certain weekend, and I respond that Jane is with her dad that weekend.
 She knows that her dad lives in Perth, another friend’s dad lives in Canberra, and Jane’s dad lives in Bronte (only a couple of suburbs away).
 It makes me happy though that she knows her family unit is “normal” too.
 Maybe not “traditional”, but “normal” nonetheless.

 So if you are a single mum, I encourage you to venture out and meet some other single mums.
 A good starting point is looking for single mum Facebook groups in your area.
 If you are stuck and cannot find anything, why not start up your own group?
-I promise you, finding your single mum tribe will change your life for the better.
+I promise you, that finding your single mum tribe will change your life for the better.

 Know someone who needs to read this?
 Share it with them via the links below.